 It can be so overwhelming when searching on Amazon for meal prep containers!
 I consider it part of my job to test containers out so I can give you my honest opinion on them, and let's just say there are some good and some bad ones out there.

 Today I'm sharing what's in my kitchen, and the meal prep containers that we use to give you the best value for your money.

 Watch the video below, which highlights a few of my favorite meal prep tools and containers!
 You can find more recipe videos on my YouTube channel.

 This post contains affiliate links, meaning if you click and make a purchase, I may receive a small commission.
 Thanks so much for supporting Sweet Peas & Saffron!

 Snapware 2 Cup Glass Storage Containers- Why do I love thee so?
 It's all about the snapping lids.
-Even after well over a year and who knows how many times through the dishawasher, the lids have not warped and always snap on perfectly.
+Even after well nearly four years and who knows how many times through the dishwasher, the lids have not warped and always snap on perfectly.

 Snapware 6 Cup Glass Storage Containers- Again, I just love Snapware brand in general.
 These 6 cup glass containers are great for storing meal prep dinners, energy bites, veggies, you name it.

 Kinetic 22-Piece Glassworks- This is actually the first set of glassware that I bought.
 I use it routinely, and it comes with a variety of sizes, which is great when you're just starting to invest in glass storage containers.